AddiH/hviskmigioeret/README.md

 This step may be optional if using the repository close to its creation date (January 2024), assuming no significant changes have occurred in the Folketinget's composition.
 If needed:

 1. **Structure**: Ensure the file includes at least the `name` columns, which is used to clear the transcripts of titles.
+The `gender` column is used to gain a gender-balanced sample.
 2. **Source Data**: Initial data was sourced from [Wikipedia's list of Folketingsmedlemmer elected in 2022](https://da.wikipedia.org/wiki/Folketingsmedlemmer_valgt_i_2022).
 Additional columns present are due to this origin, and not necessary for the project.